id-ai-factory/settingsclass/README.md

 ## This libary
 - Basic Concept:
-    - The settings templates defined inside python code, with a non-developer friendly ini file for custom values
+    - The settings template defined inside python code, with a non-developer friendly ini file for custom values
 - Advantages:
     - Easy-to-understand standard ini file for non-developers and developers alike
+    - Support for environmental variables with user-defined prefix (also type cast automatically)
-    - Types can be hinted and types are enforced when loading files (even from .ini files)
+    - Types can be hinted and types are enforced when loading (ini) files
-    - Support for randomly generated string, int and float
+    - Support for randomly generated string, int and float at runtime
     - Support hidden/advanced settings
     - Support for automatic encryption of user added or default values
     - Auto-completion support due to dataclass backbone
     - Warnings on type mismatches
-        - e.g. bool in code, but "5" in code
+        - e.g. bool in var definition, but "5" in code
-        - **reverse also true, e.g. str in code but "False" in config**
+        - **reverse also true, e.g. str hint in code but "False" in config**
-    - Easy to save new variant, even durind execution time
+    - Easy to save new variant after modification
-    - Config file can be hot-swapped or modified during runtime and re-read (file watching is importer's responsibility)
-    - Support for environmental variables with user-defined prefix (also type cast automatically)
-    - Safe against arbitrary content (warning message is displayed with the default value taking over)
+    - Safe against arbitrary content (warning message is displayed and the default value is used instead)
-    - Basically no boilerplate
+    - Basically no need for boilerplate code
 - Disadvantages:
     - No support for single level config (e.g. config.color must be converted to config.general.color or config.ui.color etc.)
-    - No support for file watching out-of-the-box
+    - No support for file change watching out-of-the-box
     - Only supports .ini (JSON support planned)

 # Requirements
 Python 3.11+
-Only standard library dependedncies
+- loguru
+- pycryptodome

 # Full Feature list with usage examples